-To be eligible for full-time admission, transfer students must have earned at least a C average (2.0 cumulative GPA) in previous college coursework.
+To be eligible for full-time admission, transfer students must have completed at least 15 college credits and have earned at least a C average (2.0 cumulative GPA).
 Transfer candidates who have earned less than a C average or who have been on social probation may be considered for some type of admission on an individual basis.
 Special admission will be based on exceptional high school merit and, generally, if the applicant has been out of school for one semester or more.

 A tentative admission decision or provisional admission can be offered based upon an official transcript with a C average or better.
 (A final official transcript must be submitted after the end of the semester and the student must maintain a C average or better to earn full admission.)
 By earning provisional admission, the applicant can have credits evaluated, register for classes, and seek financial assistance.